ISM Annual Membership Vote is Open

 Institute for Supply Management, Inc.® Membership Vote Information

-TEMPE, ARIZ.
-(June 16, 2021) — The ISM Bylaws provide that the ISM Nominating and Governance Committee recommends a slate of individuals to serve on the ISM Board of Directors.
+The ISM Bylaws provide that the ISM Nominating and Governance Committee recommends a slate of individuals to serve on the ISM Board of Directors.
 The Bylaws further require a membership vote, either in person or by proxy, to elect the candidates proposed by the Nominating and Governance Committee.
 Terms for each director may be one, two or three-years as allowed by ISM Bylaw.
-The 2021 Annual ISM Member Meeting will be held 9 a.m.
-PT, August 19, 2021, in Carlsbad, California.
+The 2022 Annual ISM Member Meeting will be held 9 a.m.
+ET, August 25, 2022, in Atlanta, GA.
 Proxy ballots will be executed at the time of the Annual Meeting in accordance with ISM Bylaw.

 The current Nominating Committee is composed of members from the Board of Directors, other ISM members appointed by the Chair and ISM’s CEO.
 A current Board member chairs the Nominating Committee.
 The Committee’s goal is to recruit leaders who come from diverse backgrounds and industries, and who bring unique qualifications and skills to lead our Institute.
 Individuals may be involved in supply management or other fields that the Nominating Committee believes will help the Institute with its mission to advance the practice of supply management to drive value and competitive advantage, and contribute to a prosperous, sustainable world.
 Each Board member’s term is specified on the ballot and may range from one to three years, per ISM bylaws.
 Each term begins at the Board meeting following the Annual Membership Meeting.
 Your Board unanimously recommends your vote “For” these outstanding individuals.